-Our culinary team, led by Executive Chef William McCormick, utilizes artful, rustic, and modern methods to showcase a collaboration of our chefs’ tastes, memories, travels, and favorite ingredients.
+Our culinary team, led by Executive Chef Joshua Walters, utilizes artful, rustic, and modern methods to showcase a collaboration of our chefs’ tastes, memories, travels, and favorite ingredients.
 Our mission is to provide a dynamic experience that representative of our time and culinary heritage.
 Through this process, we constantly improve the dining experience and reach new heights individually, professionally, and as a team.

 When we’re not cooking or mixing libations, we dedicate our time to the people and places that matter most: our team, suppliers, and the Ozarks where we get our inspiration and ingredients.
 You can also find us on Facebook, Snapchat, Twitter, and Instagram where you’ll get all the latest on MOD Restaurant & Social.